drogatkin/TJWS2/1.x/doc/sbc/README.md

 > sudo dd bs=4M of=/dev/mmcblk0 if=/home/dmitriy/Downloads/Orangepi5_1.1.6_ubuntu_focal_server_linux5.10.110.img

 **Important**, do not specify partition number as **p1** in the device name.
 Execute `sync` after you finish copying.

-If your Linux has GUI, then you can use the standard image writer.
+If your Linux has GUI,
+ then you can use the standard **disk image writer**.
 Do the right mouse click on an image file in the file explorer.
 Select Open with other application and then select the image writer.
 Follow on screen instructions then.

 Writing an OS image on SSD/M.2 disk is the same as for a micro SD card.
 Use `orangepi-config` to make it bootable then.